Years of research on business transformation have shown that the success rate for these efforts is consistently low: less than 30% succeed.

-Business transformation is all about identifying techniques, new processes and technologies that aren’t being used to their maximum capacity.
-It requires understanding about how alternate solutions can be applied to further gain market share, increase revenue and customer satisfaction or reduce operating costs.
+Business transformation is all about identifying techniques, new processes, and technologies that aren’t being used to their maximum capacity.
+It requires understanding how alternate solutions can be applied to further gain market share, increase revenue and customer satisfaction or reduce operating costs.

 Organizations undertake business transformations to create additional value.
 This may mean unlocking the potential of employees, harnessing intellectual property and proprietary technology for additional purposes, or becoming more efficient to maximize the company’s potential.